slweston/devdocs/src/guides/v2.4/architecture/archi_perspectives/components/modules/mod_intro.md

 ## Purpose of a module

-The purpose of a module is to provide specific product features by implementing new functionality or extending the functionality of other modules.
-Each module is designed to function independently, so the inclusion or exclusion of a particular module does not typically affect the functionality of other modules.
+The purpose of a module is to provide specific product features by implementing new functionality or by extending the functionality of other modules.
+Each module is designed to function independently, so that the inclusion or exclusion of a particular module does not typically affect the functionality of other modules.

 ## Module components